zvhh/Socket-Like-Requests/README.md

 # Socket-Like-Requests
-Send Requests With Socket Like The Default Requests Module in Python
+Send Requests With Socket Like The Default Requests Module in Python but Faster

 # Download
 ```pip install socket_like_requests```